masonakdev/redis-server-java/README.md

 This project is a Redis-compatible server written in Java that uses the RESP2 protocol.
 It's built from scratch to understand how Redis works under the hood.
 My goal is to learn by building.
 I started with the basics of handling TCP connections and simple commands, and have been gradually adding more advanced features.<br>

-> **Note:** This project is being actively developed in a private workspace.
-Updates will be periodically pushed here until the repository reaches a “final” version that I am happy with.

 ---

 ## Current Functionality